What Does the Bible Say About the Trinity?

 While the Bible does not use the word “trinity,” the doctrine of the Trinity is built on three foundational biblical truths.
 As Nigerian pastor Femi Osunnuyi has put its “The Trinity is a shorthand way of expressing who God is from all eternity.
-He is one God in three persons: Father, Son and Holy Spirit.”
+He is one God existing as three persons: Father, Son and Holy Spirit.”

 1. There is One God